 The effort is based on The University of Applied Sciences UCN in Aalborg (UCN), VIA University College in Horsens (VIA), and Copenhagen Business Academy in Copenhagen (KEA).

-Contact Camilla Nellemann at cnellemann@made.dk if you want to hear more.
+Contact Camilla Nellemann at cnellemann@made.dk if you want to learn more.

 – uQualio is an award-winning, easy-to-use, all-in-one NextGen LMS software for any types of online video training.